2020 Dem Seth Moulton blasts Trump for ‘dereliction of duty,’ dings Pelosi on impeachment stance

 Pointing to last week’s release of a Special Counsel Robert Mueller’s Russia report, Moulton told reporters “the one unmistakable conclusion of this report is that Russian interfered in this election to undermine our democracy and that Vladimir Putin wanted Trump to get elected president.”

-And he slammed the White House, saying “this administration has been completely unwilling to address this major national security threat to the United States” and accused Trump of “a complete dereliction of duty on the part of the commander in chief.”
+And he slammed the White House, saying “this administration has been completely unwilling to address this major national security threat to the United States” and accusing Trump of “a complete dereliction of duty on the part of the commander in chief.”

 “He's more concerned about his own personal reputational security than the security of the United States of America,” he charged.